sendgrid/smtpapi-php/USAGE.md

 Batches are a great way to group a collection of scheduled items for sending.
 It allows you to cancel scheduled emails, and provides more control over the emails.

 The batch ID can be set using the `Header::addBatchId()` method.
-You must have generated the batch ID first through the API.
+You must have generated the batch ID first through our API.

 ```php
 $header->addBatchId('HkJ5yLYULb7Rj8GKSx7u025ouWVlMgAi'); // Adds a previously generated batch ID to the emails